 Over 15 million Americans suffer from major depression!

-Causes vary from loss and grief, to genetic propensity, attitude (are you pessimistic by nature?), life changes, stress, lack of sleep and exercise, social isolation, and chronic pain and disease to name a few.
+Causes vary from loss and grief to genetic propensity, attitude (are you pessimistic by nature?), life changes, stress, lack of sleep and exercise, social isolation, and chronic pain and disease to name a few.

 Symptoms of depression often share a disturbing likeness to its causes!
 They range from insomnia to anger and frustration, lack of purpose and motivation, inability to start or complete tasks, social isolation, chronic fatigue and even aches and pains.

 Common treatments are antidepressant medications and therapy.
-While most agree that exercise and healthy eating will not cure depression, both go a long way to easing the effects.
+While most agree that exercise and healthy eating will not cure depression, both go a long way in easing the effects.
 Plus, respected medical institutions such as the Mayo Clinic report a link between the foods we eat and depression.

 A study in the British Journal of Psychiatry reports that individuals with a diet rich in whole foods suffered less depression.
 Another study published in the European Journal of Clinical Nutrition found that those who ate fresh fruits and vegetables were less depressed.

-Natural Compounds that Fight Depression
+Natural Compounds That Fight Depression

 One cause of depression is high levels of homocysteine in the blood.
 According to a study published in Psychosomatic Medicine, low levels of folic acid and vitamin B-12 lead to an increase in homocysteine and depression.
 Thus, increasing your intake of folates may be one way to help combat depression.